MicrosoftDocs/dynamics365smb-docs/business-central/about-export-data.md

 * Banks
 * Items

 If you want all your financial transactions as well, this is a large amount of data, so the export will often take more than a few minutes of time.
-The financial transactions are shown in the **General Ledger Entries** page.
+The financial transactions are shown in the **General Ledger Entries** window.

 We recommend that you also consider exporting data from the following pages: